sendgrid/docs/source/API_Reference/Web_API/Reseller_API/customer_statistics.md

  {% parameter 'days' 'No' 'Must be an integer greater than 0' 'Number of days in the past to include statistics (includes today)' %}
  {% parameter 'start_date' 'No' 'Date must be in YYYY-mm-dd format and be before the end_date parameter' 'The start date to look up statistics' %}
  {% parameter 'end_date' 'No' 'Date must be in YYYY-mm-dd format and be after the start_date parameter' 'The end date to look up statistics' %}
- {% parameter 'method' 'Yes' 'Must be set to <em>stats</em>' 'Allows you to access stats functionality' %}
+ {% parameter 'method' 'Yes' 'Must be set to <em>stats</em>' 'Allows you to access statistics functionality' %}
 {% endparameters %}